nasifimtiazohi/Coverity-Data-Analysis/memory/report.md

 We pulled the CVEs for rest of the seven projects.

-Further, we augmented the CVE dataset with patch commit for CVE whenever available
+Further, we augmented the CVE dataset with patch commits for a CVE whenever available
-(Patch commit is the exact commit(s) that were merged to the product code to fix a vulnerability).
+(Patch commit is the exact commit that were merged to the product code to fix a vulnerability).
-We looked for the patch commit for each CVE through the reference links provided in the CVE data and respective project repositories.
+We looked for the patch commits for each CVE through the reference links provided in the CVE data and respective project repositories.